 Get Journeys of Justice FREE!

-Limited quantities available: $0 Order this publication.
+Limited quantities available: Not Available

 The unit contains two stories that help students develop a sense of respect of self and others.
 Following the stories, the unit focuses on a common theme of trust.
 An extension activity concludes the unit.

 This unit focuses on the world of rules within the home, school and community.
 Students will review classroom rules and be introduced to contrasts, both oral and written.
 The concept of equality rights under the law is also introduced in relation to fairness.

 In this unit, students focus on the rules that must be followed in order to achieve certain goals in life.
 The other main focus of the unit is on rites of passage.
 Concepts of environmental laws are also introduced.